This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy.

 Two college best friends, Wynn and Jack, travel to Canada to canoe the Maskwa River and spend time in the wilderness.
 They envision a leisurely trip to enjoy nature, but their journey soon takes a turn.
 For starters, a wildfire is heading their way.
 Then, they hear a couple arguing, but the next day, they encounter a man paddling alone.
 Wynn and Jack decide to go in search of the missing woman.

 A lovely story of male friendship, adventure, and nature.
 Wynn and Jack met as freshmen in college and soon bonded over their love for books and nature.
 The young men are both knowledgeable of the wilderness and capable of taking care of themselves.
 Their canoeing adventure turns into a suspenseful search for a missing woman and a trip out of the wilderness before the wildfire reaches them.

-I received a free digital copy of this book via Penguin’s First to Read in exchange for an honest review.
+I received a digital copy of this book via Penguin’s First to Read in exchange for an honest review.